jasonsbarr/htdp-image/README.md

 Special thanks to [Joe Gibbs Politz](https://twitter.com/joepolitz) for all his work on the Pyret language, including translating this library into a JavaScript module for Pyret, the developers of [Whalesong](https://www.hashcollision.org/whalesong/) who originally translated it (or at least parts of it, I'm not 100% sure) into JavaScript, and to all others who have worked on the code for this library.
 All I'm really doing is updating their work to use modern JavaScript syntax and idioms.

+**Warning:** This port is still in extremely early, pre-alpha status and should not be used for anything remotely important.
+I've ported over the entire library, but I haven't tested everything yet so YMMV.

 ## Installation

 Simply run `npm install @jasonsbarr/htdp-image` to install the package.
 There are bundles for CJS modules, ES modules, and UMD modules.